-Croatia's historic, seaside city of Split lies on the Adriatic Coast, a picturesque city of ancient Roman ruins, vibrant beaches and charming eateries.
+Croatia's historic, seaside city of Split lies on the Adriatic Coast, a picturesque region of ancient Roman ruins, vibrant beaches and charming eateries.
 Remnants of the city's past as a property of Rome, France, Venetia, Austria, Italy and Yugoslavia remain as UNESCO heritage sites, from the Grgur Ninski Statue to the Cathedral and Bell Tower of St. Domnius.
 Don't miss a visit to the magnificent Diocletian Palace, the city's main attraction and a fitting testament to Split's unique place in European history.
-Wander around Split's many town squares, from the musical Peristil to the romantic Narodni Trg, which is overlooked by a Roman clock tower and the city hall, and stop by Nostromo, where you can experience Split's finest seafood.
-Bask in the sun while strolling along the seaside promenade, where couples may stop for drinks at one of many cafes or where, at night, parades may pass.
+Wander around Split's many town squares, from the musical Peristil to the romantic Narodni Trg, which is overlooked by a Roman clock tower, and stop by Nostromo, where you can experience Split's finest seafood.
+Bask in the sun while strolling along the seaside promenade, where couples may stop for drinks at one of many cafés, or where, at night, parades may pass.
 A handful of islands, including Solta and Brac, are reachable by ferry year-round.
-A trip here wouldn't be complete without quality time spent at its pristine beaches — don't miss Bacvice beach, a hotspot at the center of the city!
+A trip here wouldn't be complete without some quality time spent at the shore — don't miss Bacvice Beach, a hot spot at the center of the city!

 Learn more about the rich culture and history of Split at the Croatian National Tourist Board official website